2.7. Status Conditions and Saving Throws

 Strained

-Abilities with the "Straining" Penalty (or "Straining Abilities") impose one stack of Strained if you Pass their Test.
+Abilities with a Test that involves "Strain" (or "Straining Abilities") impose one stack of Strained on you when you Pass their Test.

-All Straining Ability Tests have one Disadvantage for each stack of Strained that you have.
+All future Tests that involve Strain have one Disadvantage for each stack of Exhausted that you have.

 This Condition works much like Exhausted, but it is a Fleeting Condition instead of a Persistent Condition.
 This makes it hard to use Straining Abilities back-to-back, but giving yourself a Round or two to recover means your Stacks of Strained will wear off and you can use another Straining Ability without a Disadvantage on the Test.